LNSD/rust-libp2p-pubsub/README.md

 is 1.69, the minimum supported version will not be increased past 1.66, three minor versions prior.
 Increasing the minimum supported compiler version is not considered a semantic versioning breaking change as long as doing so complies with this policy.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information about contributing to this project.

 ## License